Yermakhan Ibraimov

 Yermakhan Ibraimov (born 1 January 1972 in Jambyl Region) is a Kazakh boxer who competed in the Light Middleweight (71 kg) at the 2000 Summer Olympics and won the gold medal.
-Four years earlier, at the 1996 Summer Olympics in Atlanta, he captured the bronze medal.
-He also won the bronze medal at the 1999 World Amateur Boxing Championships in Houston, Texas, and a silver one at the previous edition in Budapest.
+Four years earlier, at the 1996 Summer Olympics in Atlanta, he got a bronze medal.
+He also won a bronze at the 1999 World Amateur Boxing Championships in Houston, Texas, and a silver at the previous edition in Budapest.
 His first coach is Bakshar Karsybaev.
+After his competitive career, Ibraimov worked to support youth sport in Kazakhstan.